 - Crew list provided by the contractor

-- Equipment list that both company and contractor obligated to provide
+- Equipment list that both oil and gas company and contractor obligated to provide

 - Services List that both company and contractor obligated to provide